matthewxfz/LMS/README.md

 # LMS
-a project to manage the books in school library
+This is a project to manage the books in high school library